Silly-Bytes/c_2016/entry.md

 ## Use a control version system

-You might think you can get away keeping a ton of directories for each version of your program if it is small but that will, eventually, byte you!
+You might think you can get away keeping a ton of directories for each version of your program if it is small, but that will, eventually, byte you!

 A control version system will give you a few super powers for collaboration, version restoring, multi branching, proper history tracking, back up and so much